theupdateframework/tuf-conformance/clients/README.md

 `init`: Initialises the clients local trusted metadata.
 It has the following command-line arguments:
 - `--metadata-dir`, Required: The localpath where the client stores metadata.
+- `--trusted-root`, Required: The initial root.
+The conformance tests generate this.

 `refresh`: Updates the local metadata from the repository.
 - `--metadata-dir`, Required: The localpath where the client stores metadata.